 Cluster Munition Ban Policy

-Summary: Non-signatory Turkmenistan has never commented on cluster munitions or on its position on accession to the convention.
-It has abstained from voting on a key United Nations (UN) resolution on the convention and has not participated in a meeting of the convention since 2015.
+Summary: Non-signatory Turkmenistan has never commented on cluster munitions nor on its position on joining the convention.
+It has participated in meetings of the convention, but not since 2015.
 Turkmenistan is not known to have used, produced, or exported cluster munitions, but possesses a stockpile that it inherited from the Soviet Union.

 The Republic of Turkmenistan has not yet acceded to the Convention on Cluster Munitions.

 Turkmenistan did not participate in the Oslo Process that created the convention.
 It has never made a public statement on cluster munitions or its position on accession.

 In December 2018, Turkmenistan was absent from the vote on a United Nations General Assembly (UNGA) resolution that calls on states outside the Convention on Cluster Munitions to “join as soon as possible.”
 It abstained from the vote on the UNGA resolution promoting the convention in 2015–2017.

 Turkmenistan participated as an observer at the First Review Conference of the convention in Dubrovnik, Croatia in September 2015, but did not make a statement.
 This marked its first and, to date, only attendance at a meeting of the convention.

 Turkmenistan is party to the Mine Ban Treaty.
 It is also party to the Convention on Conventional Weapons.

 Use, production, transfer, and stockpiling